lycorascence/kohya_ss/README.md

 ## SD1.x / SD2.x EMA and UCG (Unconditional Guidance) Finetuning

 Adding the --use_ema argument will query the script to load the model's EMA (Currently *only* at float16, adjustments may be made later however loading it in at float32 + even 8bit optimizer is nigh impossible within 24GB of VRAM) and help to prevent overfitting of the model via the moving average.
 Adding the --ucg argument will tell the script to have a 6% chance (likely will be changed to be adjustable) of dropping the caption for an image.
 Studies have shown that this can result in better output overall and seems to noticably improve img2img and inpainting.

+REMINDER: YOU REQUIRE ONE OF THE YAML FILES PROVIDED IN THE /v2-inference FOLDER IN ORDER TO LOAD YOUR SDV2.x MODEL INTO MOST UIS FOR THE TIME BEING.
+If you tune with the 768-v model, you *must* use the v2-inference-v.yaml and rename it to your model's name and it MUST reside in the same folder as your model.
+If you tune with the regular 512 (not inpainting or depth map versions), you require the v2-inference.yaml file instead.

 ```
 accelerate launch --num_cpu_threads_per_process 8 train_db_fixed_mod.py `
     --v2 `
     --v-parameterization `
-    --pretrained_model_name_or_path="D:\models\alexandrine_teissier_and_bernard_maltais-400-kohya-sd15-v1.ckpt" `
+    --pretrained_model_name_or_path="D:\models\yourmodelhere.ckpt" `
-    --train_data_dir="D:\dreambooth\source\alet_et_bernard\landscape-pp" `
+    --train_data_dir="D:\dreambooth\source\imageshere" `
-    --output_dir="D:\dreambooth\train_alex_and_bernard" `
+    --output_dir="D:\dreambooth\newmodelfolder" `
     --resolution="640,448" `
     --train_batch_size=1 `
     --learning_rate=1e-6 `